 Taryn looked on from his lofty perch as one friend approached another, the glint of steel flashing in his hand.
 Cooper backed up and waved his hands to slow the pirate’s gate.
 “Now, li-listen Jorel,” he fumbled.
 “He looks like a giant, white balloon…he won’t be hard to find!”

 Jorel’s pace quickened while he pushed through his men.
 “You’re not talkin’ your way out of this one, Quinn!”
 Cooper continued to back away until his butt rested against the back wall.
 He looked to his shipmates to buy a few more seconds; but most were running back to their ship.
 Others had conceded to the Cyrean vessel and hurdled the deck, a distant splash confirming their departure from the fight.

 “Heartshorne!” the young pirate shouted.
-The words fell from Cooper’s mouth almost by accident, though little that came out of his mouth was ever accidental.
+The words fell from his mouth almost by accident, though Taryn knew little that came out of Cooper’s mouth was ever accidental.
 With a loud ‘crack’, the pirate’s sword fell into place, wedged into the wall just over Cooper’s matted, black hair.

 Both men paused for a moment; unsure if Jorel had missed.
 After an eternity, the pirate leader broke the silence with a gleeful question, “Heartshorne?”